rockdaboot/wget2/docs/wget2.md

   Note: please make sure to remove any potentially sensitive information from the debug log before sending it to the bug address.
 The `-d` won't go out of its way to collect sensitive information, but the log will contain a fairly complete transcript of Wget2's communication with the server, which may include passwords and pieces of downloaded data.
-Since the bug address is publically archived, you may assume that all bug reports are visible to the public.
+Since the bug address is publicly archived, you may assume that all bug reports are visible to the public.

   4. If Wget2 has crashed, try to run it in a debugger, e.g. ```gdb `which wget` core``` and type "where" to get the